-Low-grade sub-economic porphyry copper-gold-molybdenum mineralisation is characterised by well-developed alteration zones that are complex and superimposed on each other.
-Late-stage porphyry mineralisation is hosted in diorite-tonalite porphyry as dominant sheeted veinlet arrays and as stockworks in metamorphic wall rocks and intruded into a low-grade to barren diorite porphyry system (Figure 7.4).
+Sub-economic porphyry copper-gold-molybdenum mineralisation is characterised by well-developed alteration zones that are complex and superimposed on each other.
+Late-stage porphyry mineralisation is hosted in diorite-tonalite porphyry as dominant sheeted veinlet arrays and as stockworks in metamorphic wall rocks and intruded into a gold-deplete diorite-porphyry system (Figure 7.4).
 Porphyry veinlets are best exposed in the Main pit since the volume of outcropping intrusions is much greater than in other areas of the mine.
 Early, irregular high-temperature quartz-chalcopyrite-magnetite veinlets are overprinted by 'D' veinlets with pyrite±quartz and symmetric feldspar-destructive phyllic halos (Figure 7.4).
-Dense 'A'/'B' veinlets occur as sheeted arrays and lesser stockworks in the intrusions but form well developed dense stockworks in the surrounding metamorphic wall rocks (Figure 7.4).
+Dense 'A'/'B' veinlets occur as sheeted arrays and lesser stockworks in the intrusions but form well-developed dense stockworks in the surrounding metamorphic wall rocks (Figure 7.4).
 Late-stage anhydrite veinlets with pyrite and molybdenite appear to overprint the 'D' veins, (Tripp, 2017; internal company report).